 thousand deer are killed during collisions with vehicles each year.

+How long do wolves live?
 It is misleading to say that wolves in the wild live an average of a certain number

 of years.
 There are so many variables.
 Some wolves die soon after they are born, and